 In April 2021, the New Zealand Government introduced legislation to make climate-related disclosure mandatory for some organisations, including listed issuers, large registered banks, licensed insurers and managers of registered investment schemes.
-The reporting would be against a standard that would be issued by the New Zealand External Reporting Board and the standard would be developed in line with the related Financial Disclosures (TCFD).
-For more details, refer to: https://environment.govt.nz/what-government-is-doing/areas-of-work/climate-change/mandatory-climate-related-financial-disclosures/.
+The reporting would be against a standard that would be issued by the New Zealand External Reporting Board and the standard would be developed in line with the recommendations of Task Force on Climaterelated Financial Disclosures (TCFD).
+For more details, refer to: https://environment.govt.nz/what-government-isdoing/areas-of-work/climate-change/mandatory-climate-related-financial-disclosures/.